Yakuts: Khoro

-The Khoro (Khorin, Khorolors,Khori) Yakut maintain their progenitor was Uluu Khoro, rather than Omogoy or Ellei.
+The Khoro (Khorin, Khorolors, Khori) Sakha maintain their progenitor was Uluu Khoro, rather than Omogoy or Ellei.
 Scholarship has not definitively established their ancestral ethnic affiliations.
 Their homeland was somewhere in the south and called Khoro sire.
 When the Khorolors arrived in the Middle Lena remains uncertain, with scholars estimating from the first millennium to the 16th century AD.

 Among scholars a commonly accepted hypothesis is that the Khoro Yakut originate from the Khori Buryat of Lake Baikal, and therefore spoke a Turko-Mongolic language.
 This is largely based on their similar ethnonyms.
 Proponents see the word Khoro as arising from the Tibetan word hor (ཧོར).
-For example, according to G. N. Runyanstev, during the 6th through 10th centuries CE the inhabitants of Lake Baikal were called Chor.
+For example, according to G. N. Rumyanstev, during the 6th through 10th centuries CE the inhabitants of Lake Baikal were called Chor.
 Okladnikov guessed that Khoro sire was near China and adjacent to the X.

 This premise is not universally accepted and has been challenged by some researchers.
 George de Roerich has argued that the word is based on the Chinese word hu (胡), a term used as general reference by the Chinese to refer to nomadic Mongolic peoples of Central Asia.
 In contemporary Tibetan hor is used to describe any pastoralist "nomad of mixed origin" regardless of their ethnonym.
 After researching their origins, Gavriil Ksenofontov concluded that while the Khorolors were "formed from parts of some alien tribe that mixed with the Yakuts", there was no compelling evidence connecting them with the Khori Buryat.

 A more recent argument by Zoriktuev proposes that the Khorolors were originally Paleo-Asians from the Lower Amur River.
 In contrast to their Yakut relatives, Khoro folklore focuses largely on the Raven, with some tales about the Eagle as well.
 In the mid 18th century Lindenau noted the Khorolors focused their religious devotion on the Raven, who was alternatively referred to as "Our ancestor", "Our deity", and "Our grandfather" by the Khorolors.
 This reverence arises from the Raven enabling a struggling human (either the first Khoro man or his mother) to survive by giving a flint and tinder box.
 Their mythos is similar to cultures from both sides of the Bering Sea.
 The Haida, Tlingit, Tshisham of the North American Pacific Northwest Coast and the Paleoasians of the Siberian Coast like the Chukchi, Itelmen, and Koryaks all share reverence for the Raven.